AS Undergraduate Scholastic Grants

 - Permanent Equipment (will require special circumstances): Permanent items such as cameras, lenses, video-cameras, drills, electric appliances, or novelty items, i.e. pinball machines, used cars, roller skates, etc. may not be funded regardless of its importance.
 These items can be considered items of profit and we only wish to fund those students interested in the academic and life experience involved with completing their project and not the monetary benefit from such funding.

 - Rentals: Permitted on a case by case basis.

 - Postage, phone calls, food, or lodging: These expenses are of a personal nature and must be covered by the recipient.

 - Past Expenses: We cannot process or reimburse you for any spending done prior to the day of the grant awarded.

 - Budget Approvals: Only the items approved by the AS Grants office in your budget can be purchased using your funds.
 Upon receiving your grant, the US Grants office will personally review your budget with you and notify you as to what items have been accepted.
 Please keep records of all your project-related spending in the form of receipts, packing slips, etc. for this purpose.
 We will not be able to fund you without this proof.

 - Journal of Undergraduate Research.
 We request that you include a photo of yourself when you submit the final journal entry along with any other information you have.
 Please submit it exactly as you would like it to be published following the "journal entry guideline"

 - Note: We do not fund for departmental projects.
-Funding from AS Grants is for undergraduate student research only.
+Funding from AS Grants is for UNDERGRADUATE STUDENT RESEARCH OR ACADEMIC OUTREACH ONLY.
 Regardless of the importance of an item to your project, it must adhere to our rules.